AhmadSyahab/clone-1cak-react-native/README.md

 SCHEMA OF COLLECTIONS
 ---------------------

-We have two (2) collections.
-The first is users, memes and comments.
+We have two (2) collections. users and memes.
 Schema for users are:

 1. Name type String
 2. User Name type String